-The Trevi is an unusual car, not only in itself – although, you must admit, it’s an intriguing one to behold.
-For one thing it’s perhaps the only car that began life as a fastback saloon – (with a separate boot compartment) and ended its career as a three volume saloon.
-Yes, there have been saloon from hatchback conversions and vice-versa, but a saloon from a saloon?
+The Lancia Trevi is an unusual car, not simply because it was and remains an intriguing one to behold.
+For one thing it may well be the only car that began life as a fastback saloon (with a separate boot compartment), and ended it as a three-volume version.
+There have been innumerable saloon from hatchback conversions (and vice-versa), but a saloon from a saloon?